How to invest in your 50s: 6 smart strategies for retirement

 In your 50s and wondering how to invest your hard-earned cash?
 Whether you’re a seasoned investor or just getting started, here’s what you need to consider.

 But your 50s can also be a time when your expenses start rising.
-You might be supporting your child financially or supporting seriously ill family members.
+You might be paying for children to go to university or taking time out of work to care for an older relative.

-These responsibilities, along with potentially preparing for retirement, can feel daunting.
+These responsibilities, along with the need to save for retirement, can feel daunting.

 We’ll reveal some tips for how to make the most of your money when you invest in your 50s.